glennirwin/webgp/src/API.md

 |**Util.getJson(url,function(err,data))**  | Gets the json data from the given url and calls you back with a json object (or err)   |

 ## Logging and debug controls ##
+WebGp provides simple controls to help you run your shaders step by step.
+The heads up logs is a text area where you can show messages like the console.
 ```javascript
 let log = GP.Util.initializeHeadsUpLog();  // Comment these to hide the log and controls
 GP.Util.createShaderControls("GP");  // Note GP is the name of the global
 ```
+the `log` object returned can be called to put messages on the display as in `log("Hello World")`.

 ## Performance monitoring ##
 The Util object can return a simple stopwatch object that lets you monitor and report the time spent in each cycle and the frame per second (Note: A browser will normally try to hold it to 60 frames/second).
 Call `Util.stopWatch()` to create it, `mark()` when you begin a cycle, and `check()` at the end which returns the cycle number so you can calculate a modulus and occasionally update a display or write to a log.
 Here is an example of how it is used to report some statistics to the display every 100 cycles (updating the display or writing to the console every cycle slows things down dramatically)